oswaldsql/MiniMock/docs/ADR/feature/SupportForMethods.md

 ## Context

 In the MiniMock framework, there is a need to determine the scope of support for mocking methods.
 Supporting all standard ways of creating methods is essential to ensure the framework's flexibility and usability.

-However, there are currently issues with supporting methods that return `ref` values, which need to be addressed.
+The following type of methods must be supported
+- __Asynchronous__ with Task<>, Task, CancellationToken
+- __Overloaded__ methods in a way that keeps the required effort to setup the mock to a minimum.
+- __Generic__ Including the 'where' __constraints__.
+- __Out__ and __ref__ attributes on the method parameters.

 ## Decision